 Montessori what!?
 No, you do not need a special approach.
 These are things children do naturally.
 They explore, they look for things to play with.
 Isn’t that why all the kitchen utensils are poured out on the floor.
 Why we keep hearing that cabinet door open and close, open, and close?
 They are exploring and loving it.
 So, start there!

-There is no need for special teaching books, unless you wanted to teach a different language.
+There is no need for special teaching books, unless you want to teach a different language.
 Perfect for this age.
 Preschoolers are like sponges, and really suck in everything they see, hear, and learn.
 Read big colorful books with them.

 There are tons of cute easy readers out there: